asciamanna/asciamanna.github.io/_posts/2018-01-30-sos-to-save-sinking-test-suites.md

 ## Putting it all Together

-Take a look at the following example of a micro test that puts all of this advice together.
+Take a look at the following example of a microtest that puts all of this advice together.

 {% gist beb880bacdfa18ad8cd862450cca255b %}

 ## Further Reading